ecg-icas/icas/src/source/attributes.rst

 Category attributes are provided as part of the category taxonomy  tree, in the **attributes** subsection.
 Each category attribute has a **key**, a **label**, a **locale** for the label and values, a **type** and depending on the type one or more additional properties describing the constraints.
-For more information on category attributes, see :ref:`category_attributes_v2`.
+For more information on category attributes, see :ref:`categories`.

 The following types are supported: